 The central committee of the Chinese Communist Party (CCP) has published revised regulations on disciplinary action that will strictly enforce the dismissal of party members who have religious faith.
-The committee

 The Epoch Times, a multi-language newspaper headquartered in New York City, reported in July 2017 that a survey in 2007 by the Horizon Research Consultancy Group showed that at least 85 percent of CCP members had a religious inclination or were involved in religious activities, mostly involving Buddhism.

 John said the CCP previously turned a blind eye to members having religious beliefs but the situation changed after President Xi Jinping took office.
 Suppression of religion has been continuing and party members' religious beliefs have been dealt with more severely.